Denys Finch Hatton

-Denys George Finch-Hatton MC (24 April 1887 – 14 May 1931) was a British aristocratic big-game hunter and the lover of Baroness Karen von Blixen (also known by her pen name, Isak Dinesen), a Danish noblewoman who wrote about him in her autobiographical book Out of Africa, first published in 1937.
+Denys George Finch Hatton MC (24 April 1887 – 14 May 1931) was a British aristocrat and big-game hunter, and the lover of Karen von Blixen, a wealthy Dane who married a Swedish Baron.
+She wrote about Finch Hatton in her autobiographical book Out of Africa, first published in 1937.
 In the book, his name is hyphenated: "Finch-Hatton".

 Early life

-Denys Finch Hatton was born in Prince of Wales Terrace, Kensington, on 24 April 1887, the second son and third child of Henry Stormont Finch-Hatton, 13th Earl of Winchilsea, and his wife, the former Anne Codrington, daughter of Admiral of the Fleet Sir Henry Codrington.
+Finch Hatton was born in Prince of Wales Terrace, Kensington, London, on 24 April 1887, the second son and third child of Henry Stormont Finch-Hatton, 13th Earl of Winchilsea, and his wife, the former Anne Codrington, daughter of Admiral of the Fleet Sir Henry Codrington.

 The Finch-Hatton family was old and aristocratic.
 His grandfather was George Finch-Hatton, 10th Earl of Winchilsea, whose mother was Lady Elizabeth Murray, a daughter of the 2nd Earl of Mansfield and a cousin of Dido Belle.
-Denys Finch Hatton was also descended from Jane Austen's rich brother Edward Austen Knight, through his grandmother Fanny Margaret Rice, a daughter of Elizabeth Austen Knight and Edward Rice who married the 10th Earl of Winchilsea.
+Finch Hatton was also descended from Jane Austen's rich brother Edward Austen Knight, through his grandmother Fanny Margaret Rice, a daughter of Elizabeth Austen Knight and Edward Rice who married the 10th Earl of Winchilsea.